ambroshia/tf2-config/README.md

 # tf2-config

-my configuration files for Team Fortress 2.
-Contains various files, scripts, as well as visual and audio modifications
+My configuration files for Team Fortress 2.
+Contains various files, scripts, as well as visual and audio modifications.

+This version uses Comanglia's graphics config.
+For a version that uses the more up-to-date mastercomfig, see [tf2-config-mc](https://github.com/ambroshia/tf2-config-mc).

 ## usage instructions